minkcv/x86view/README.md

     > J 500

 And it clears the screen and prints the welcome message and prompt.
 Now we know how to enter programs directly into memory as hexadecimal x86 instructions and execute them.
+It is also possible to modify the x86view code itself, assuming that you aren't trying to modify code that writes to memory.